anxefaraldo/keyest-paper/README.md

 ### Installation

-The method and code are based in *Essentia*, a library for Music Information Retrieval written in C++.
+The method and code are programmed in *Essentia*, a library for Music Information Retrieval written in C++.
 Download and build instructions for the most recent version are available at:

 http://essentia.upf.edu/